vpetersson/redmine/README.md

 # Dockerized Redmine

-** WORK IN PROGRESS **

-Unless you're a Rails-shop, chances are you don't want to pollute your server with a ton of Rails related dependencies caused by Redmine.
-Yet, [Redmine](http://www.redmine.org/) is a great too, so you want to use it.
+If you're like me, you like to keep your servers as clean as possible.
+However, in order to run [Redmine](http://www.redmine.org/), you need to install *a lot* of Ruby packages.

-One solution to this is to put Redmine in a [Docker](http://docker.io) container, and get the best of both worlds.
+With this solution, you can put Redmine in a [Docker](http://docker.io) container.
+This way, you can keep your host server clean, while also simplifying and speeding up the deployment of Redmine.

-This container is a full-blown Redmine installation running on Ubuntu 14.04 (with Apache and Passenger).
+The container contains a full-blown Redmine installation running on Ubuntu 14.04 (with Apache and Passenger).

 ## Fetching the container